Indigenous Arts Grants Program

 • examples of support material

-• audio samples: 3 selections (maximum 15 minutes);
+• audio samples: three (3) selections (maximum 15 minutes);

-• written material: maximum 15 pages
+• written material: maximum fifteen (15) pages

-• photos/digital images: maximum 10
+• photos/digital images: maximum ten (10)

-• reviews or articles: maximum 3
+• reviews or articles: maximum three (3)

 • further, where it is appropriate, please include:

-• tour date confirmation
+• Tour date confirmation

-Each application must be completed in one session as your application cannot be saved.
+Please note that each application must be completed in one session as your application cannot be saved.

 How should I complete and send my application online?

-Who do I contact with questions?
+Who do I contact with questions or for additional support?

-Éliane Laberge
+Éliane Laberge (She/Her)

 Bilingual Cultural Development Officer